implydata/druid-datagenerator/README.md

-# Imply data generator
+# Druid data generator

-A highly customizable event data generator, created by the team at Imply.
+__NOTICE__
+This repository is no longer being regularly maintained.

 ## Running the generator

 You can use the generator in a number of ways:

 * Using Python 3 from the [command line](docs/command-line.md)
-* By running a [Docker container](docs/server.md) that surfaces APIs
+* By running a [Docker container](docs/server.md) that surfaces APIs via Flask

-## Contributing

-You are invited to make all manner of contributions to this project, including:

-* New types of emitter dimension type.
-* Sample specification files.